Planes rarely fly over Tibet due to the region’s mountainous terrain and high elevation.

 For example, in 2018 the Chinese air force used Y-9 transport planes to evacuate a wounded officer from Lhasa in Tibet to Chengdu.

-What Route Do Planes Take If They Avoid Tibet?
+The Route Planes Take When They Avoid Tibet

 Most planes fly around the Tibetan Plateau’s borders to avoid flying directly over Tibet.

 Some flights will fly from the lowlands near Kathmandu, Nepal, then fly around Central China.